2016–17 Formula E Championship: Failed races

+ePrix locations

 Rule changes

 The start of the first practice session took place 15 minutes later to accommodate Roborace, the autonomous racing car series which held demonstration runs during the season.
 Unlike previous seasons, only one point was offered to the driver who recorded the fastest lap of a race to reduce the possibility that the championship would be decided by the additional award.

 A 50% increase in the available regeneration progress from 100 kW to 150 kW was made possible by an evolution of the Williams Advanced Engineering-constructed battery, expanding the amount of possible strategies to drivers.
 The maximum amount of usable power during the race weekend remained at 200 kW for season three.
 It was planned to increase the maximum amount of permitted power to 220 kW in season four and 250 kW in season five following extensive battery performance and cost analysis.
 Battery cell weight was increased from 200 kg to 230 kg and the car's maximum weight fell from 888 kg to 880 kg.

 With regard to battery management, "power ramping down" was introduced whereby cars that exceeded their maximum power usage during the race were required to linearly ramp down to 0 kW within five seconds on the track, and the car's rain light had to illuminate to alert other drivers.
 After the car crossed the line to mark the entry to pit lane, the driver had to engage the motor-generator unit to continue racing or return to the pit lane if this was unsuccessful.
 The change was introduced to aid spectators on energy usage rule transgressions without relying on a steward's decision.

 For the new season, tyre supplier Michelin introduced an upgraded version of its 18 in all-weather tyre, which provided less rolling resistance, a weight reduction, and better energy management.
 The tyres were expected to gain optimum temperature faster and have the same high amount of longevity as the previous generation of tyres.
 The front wing mounted on all cars was redesigned for a more aggressive cosmetic appearance, and to give the series "a strong visual identity" to distinguish itself from other motor racing championships.
 Cars also ran with a redesigned steering wheel, which provided drivers with additional functionality options and provided them with the new strategic choices made possible by battery modifications.
 Starting from the Berlin ePrix, teams were required to display a driver's name and racing number on the car's external bodywork for improved visual identification for spectators.